 This Proxy Statement is being furnished to holders of common units in connection with the solicitation of proxies by our Board of Managers for use at the Dorchester Minerals, L.P.
-2019 Annual Meeting.
-Our general partner is Dorchester Minerals Management GP LLC.
+2020 Annual Meeting.
+Our general partner is Dorchester Minerals Management LP, and its general partner is Dorchester Minerals Management GP LLC.
 As a result, the Board of Managers of Dorchester Minerals Management GP LLC exercises effective control of us.
-Dorchester Minerals Management LP is referred to herein as our general partner, and Dorchester Minerals Management GP LLC is referred to herein as the general partner.
-The approximate date on which definitive copies of this proxy statement and form of proxy are intended to be released to Unitholders is April 4, 2019.
+Dorchester Minerals Management LP is referred to herein as our general partner, and Dorchester Minerals Management GP LLC is referred to herein as the general partner of our general partner.
+The approximate date on which definitive copies of this proxy statement and form of proxy are intended to be released to Unitholders is April 6, 2020.

-WHEN AND WHERE IS THE 2019 ANNUAL MEETING?
+WHEN AND WHERE IS THE 2020 ANNUAL MEETING?

-The 2019 Annual Meeting will be held at 2:00 p.m.
-Central Time on Wednesday, May 15, 2019, at the office of Thompson & Knight LLP, One Arts Plaza, 1722 Routh Street, Suite 1500, Dallas, TX 75201.
+The 2020 Annual Meeting will be held at 2:00 p.m.
+Central Time on Wednesday, May 13, 2020, at the office of Thompson & Knight LLP, One Arts Plaza, 1722 Routh Street, Suite 1500, Dallas, TX 75201.